 - receive War or Service Disablement Pension for 80% or more disability

 - buy or lease a vehicle through the Mobility scheme.

 You must provide evidence that you meet the criteria to prove that you’re eligible.
 Details of what you need to provide are listed on the Disabled Person’s Railcard website.

 Five to 16 year-olds may also qualify for a disabled person's railcard if they can meet at least one of the above conditions.
 This doesn't save the child money (the usual child discount of 50% is a much better rate) but it does give a third off the standard fare to an adult travelling with them.

 How to apply for a railcard

-- Apply online on the Disabled Person's Railcard website
+You can apply for a railcard online on the Disabled Person's Railcard website.

 When you’ll receive your railcard

 If you purchased a digital railcard it will be available to use once your application has been reviewed and approved, this normally takes five working days.
 If you applied for a plastic railcard, you should receive this within 10 working days.

 You must show your valid railcard when you are buying your tickets, and if you are buying tickets for an accompanying adult.
 Many of the train companies will allow you to reserve your seats free of charge on long distance journeys.